-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: CL O1 Have understanding of basic circuit analysis CL01 laws and apply them to solve various electric circuits C3 PLO1 To enable students to use various techniques to CLO2 solve and analyze electric circuits and problems effectively C4 PLO2 Have ability to manipulate various electrical CLO3 circuits under guidance and are able to verify different network theorem experimentally Р3 PLO2 CLO4 Participate willingly in solving various and analyzing electric circuit problems A2 PLO2
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CLO1 Have understanding of basic circuit analysis laws and apply them to solve various electric circuits С3 PLO1 CLO2 To enable students to use various techniques to solve and analyze electric circuits and problems effectively C4 PLO2 CLO3 Have ability to manipulate various electrical circuits under guidance and are able to verify different network theorem experimentally Р3 PLO2 CLO4 REMARK Participate willingly in solving various and analyzing electric circuit problems (S (if any): A2 PLO2